-Croatia is not a country within the Schengen region, so if you have a Schengen visa already, it will not help you out when trying to get into Croatia.
-What you do need is a passport that is valid for six months after your return date to the USA.
+From 1 Janaury 2023, Croatia is now a country within the Schengen Zone, so if you have a Schengen visa already, it will help you out when trying to get into Croatia.
+You still need a passport that is valid for six months after your return date to the USA.
 You will also need to show a return flight ticket when you arrive.
 You may need to show funds for your stay in some cases, but not everyone will be asked for this.

 However, the good news is that you don’t need to obtain a visa before you arrive.
 As long as you do not spend more than 90 days out of 180 in Croatia, you’re good to go.
 This is all recorded digitally when you arrive and leave, so don’t try and trick the system.
 Anyone who overstays will be hit with a hefty fine.

 I Want To Stay In Croatia More Than 90 Days

 If you want to stay in Croatia for longer than 90 days, you will need to apply for a residency visa before your 90th day is up.

 This visa system is very similar to many other countries in Europe, including Turkey.

 When applying for a temporary residency visa, you’ll need to explain why you want to stay for longer than 90 days, and you’ll need paperwork to back it up, such as employment, family, study, real estate rental/purchase, etc. For most visitors, this won’t be necessary, and 90 days is enough.

 If you do happen to need to speak to someone at the US Embassy or Consulate, here are the details you will need.